Religious Discrimination Attorneys

 Protecting Against Religious Discrimination in the Workplace

 Title VII of the Civil Rights Act of 1964 prohibits employers from engaging in religious discrimination in the workplace.
 The New Jersey Law Against Discrimination (NJLAD) also protects against religious discrimination in employment.
 Under both the federal and New Jersey laws, it is illegal for an employer to treat you differently or to harass you because of your religion.
+And, under both laws, your employer is required to “reasonably accommodate” your religious needs unless doing so would impose “an undue hardship on the conduct of [your] employer’s business.”
 Still, religious discrimination continues in many forms.
-If you were denied a promotion, accommodation, or a job altogether due to your religious beliefs or lack thereof, you should speak to a discrimination attorney to determine whether your rights have been violated under Title VII or the NJLAD.
+If you were denied a promotion, accommodation of your religion’s requirements, or a job altogether due to your religious beliefs or lack thereof, you should speak to an employment discrimination attorney to determine whether your rights have been violated under Title VII or the NJLAD.

 What Is Religious Discrimination?

 If an employer treats a job applicant or an employee unfavorably because of his or her religious beliefs, that is religious discrimination.
-Title VII protects people in organized religions such as Christianity, Islam, Judaism, Buddhism, and Hinduism.
-In addition, it protects others who have “sincerely held” religious, moral, or ethical beliefs.
-Atheists and agnostics receive Title VII protection from discrimination as well.
+Both Title VII and the NJLAD protect people in organized religions such as Christianity, Islam, Judaism, Buddhism, and Hinduism.
+In addition, these laws protect others who have “sincerely held” religious, moral, or ethical beliefs.
+Atheists and agnostics receive protection from discrimination as well.
 It is also religious discrimination to treat someone differently because that person is associated with or married to someone of a particular religion.

 Title VII & NJLAD Compliance

-• Refusing to hire, recruit, or promote somebody because of their religious beliefs.
+• Refuse to hire, recruit, or promote somebody because of their religious beliefs.

-• Asking job applicants about their future abilities at certain times.
+• Ask job applicants about their future abilities at certain times.

-• Excluding a job applicant from consideration for hire if their name may be associated with a particular religion.
+• Exclude a job applicant from consideration for hire if their name may be associated with a particular religion.

-• Imposing stricter requirements for promotion due to someone’s religion.
+• Impose stricter requirements for promotion due to someone’s religion.

-• Giving someone more or different work requirements because of their religion.
+• Give someone more or different work requirements because of their religion.

-• Scheduling interviews or examinations in conflict with a current or prospective employee’s religious needs.
+• Schedule interviews or examinations in conflict with a current or prospective employee’s religious needs.

-• Terminating an employee due to their religious beliefs, or because they requested a reasonable accommodation for their religious beliefs.
+• Terminate an employee due to their religious beliefs, or because they requested a reasonable accommodation for their religious beliefs.

-• Failing to address frequent, severe, or pervasive offensive actions and remarks toward an employee’s religious beliefs.
+• Fail to address frequent, severe, or pervasive offensive actions and remarks toward an employee’s religious beliefs.

 There are some exceptions to the general rule.
 In some instances, religious organizations may discriminate against employees who do not conform to their beliefs.
-For example, a Catholic school may require all its teachers to be Catholic.
-Many of these cases, however, require extra scrutiny.
-If you are unsure if your employer or potential employer did not hire or promote you due to your religious beliefs, it is best to speak to an employment law attorney.
+Many of the cases involving religious organizations require extra scrutiny.
+If you are unsure if your employer or potential employer did not hire or promote you due to your religious beliefs, or if it has failed to provide you with an accommodation of your religious needs, it is best to speak to an employment law attorney.

 Info Box